 “Solitude is not Separation”

-“Connected” offers the reader 48 moments of contemplation and meditation derived from factual evidence of the condition of our world and our inner selves.
+I’ve divided this work into four basic sections to use for connection and contemplation: the sea (representing life); among the trees (representing strength); the desert (representing vision), and the home (representing compassion).
+“Connection,” offers the reader 48 moments of contemplation and meditation that follow a review of our link to nature.
+Each section is derived from factual evidence of the condition of our world and our inner selves.
 This work is not meant to be religious.
-It is meant to help us to collectively walk in peace and respect as we awaken to the perfect plan given us — regardless of one’s faith or belief system.
-Merton best explains the process, “Genuine contemplation is incompatible with complacency and with smug acceptance of prejudiced opinions.”
+It is meant to help us collectively walk in peace and respect as we awaken to the life given us — regardless of one’s faith or belief system.

-I’ve connected what I know about our seas, our trees, our deserts and our homes, and I encourage the reader to find quiet moments of thought and discover inner peace, wisdom and health.
+I have borrowed the knowledge of scientists, quoted poets and writers, and shared the wisdom of academics, philosophers and the ancients to connect what I know about our seas to life, our trees to strength, our deserts to vision and our homes to compassion, and all four elements to each other.
+I encourage the reader to find quiet moments of thought and discover these outer links to personal inner peace, wisdom and health.

 By the Sea